UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-You must have some photography experience with a DSLR camera and be interested in using photography to convey your creative vision.
+You must have some photography experience with a DSLR camera or mirrorless cameras and be interested in using photography to convey your creative vision.
 This program involves long days of shooting followed by critique and instruction.
-You must bring your own DSLR camera and laptop on this program.
+Please note you must bring your own DSLR or mirrorless camera and laptop with an external, portable hard drive.
+Journalism students have the option of borrowing a camera from the department.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.